-1024-0F60B.
-Each of the following sections contains items to check for each design.
-G.1 Power supplies The VDD (core) supply is capable of supplying the required current, see Sec-П tion 13 and Figure 31.
-PLL_AVDD is filtered with a low pass filter, for example an RC filter, see Sec-П tion 13 G.2 Power supply decoupling The design has multiple decoupling capacitors per supply, as specified in Section 13 A bulk decoupling capacitor of at least 10uF is placed on each supply (Sec-tion 13).
-G3Power on reset At least one of these two conditions is true: П 1.
-All VDDIO pins are supplied by the same 1.8V supply (the on-chip poweron-reset will operate correctly); or 2.
+each design.
+G.1 Power supplies The VDD (core) supply is capable of supplying the required current, see Section 14 and Figure 32.
+PLL_AVDD is filtered with a low pass filter, for example an RC filter, see Section 14 If any of the VDDIOL, VDDIOT, or VDDIOR domains are at 1V8, then then the corresponding LV_L_N, LV_T_N, or LV_R_N pin has been strapped to GROUND (Section 14).
+If any of the VDDIOL, VDDIOT, or VDDIOR domains are at 3V3, then power supplies have been sequenced as specified in Section 14.
+G.2 Power supply decoupling The design has multiple decoupling capacitors per supply, as specified in Section 14.
+A bulk decoupling capacitor of at least 10uF is placed on each supply (Section 14).
+G.3 Power on reset At least one of these two conditions is true: 1.
+All VDDIO pins are supplied by the same 1.8V supply (the on-chip power-on-reset will operate correctly); or 2.
 RST_N is kept low until all VDDIO are valid, and RST_N is fast enough to meet USB timings.
-See Section 13.
-G.4 Clock If you put a crystal between XIN/XOUT you followed the guidelines in Sec-tion 7.3.
-If you supply a clock directly onto XIN, then it is 1.8V, low jitter, and has П monotonic edges.
-You have chosen an input clock frequency that is supported by the device П (Section 7).
-If you use USB, then your clock frequency is one of 12 or 24 MHz (Section 7).
+See Section 14.
+G.4 Clock If you put a crystal between XIN/XOUT you followed the guidelines in Section 7.3.
+If you supply a clock directly onto XIN, then it is 1.8V, low jitter, and has monotonic edges.